-According to the Nicaraguan Central Bank, the United States is the leading country exporting consumer goods to Nicaragua (15 percent market share).
+According to the Nicaraguan Central Bank, the United States is the leading country exporting consumer goods to Nicaragua (42 percent market share), followed by Central America, Venezuela and Europe.
 Asia has significantly increased its exports to Nicaragua.
 The data presented by the Central Bank is not limited to foods, but also includes items for personal use, such as electronics, clothes, among others.